Repentance & Healing

 Godly sorrow leads to repentance, transformation and renewal (2 Cor 7:10).
 This is true repentance.
 It flows from the heart of God through our desire for change.
 This comes from a broken heart motivated to face one’s pride, sin and hurtful actions toward God, self and others.
 With courage and wise counsel, we can break the chains, learn to love ourselves and others in the way God intends.
 This means owning our sins, making amends, and changing the heart and mind patterns that cause harmful behaviors in the first place.

 This is not easy.
 Genuine repentance requires courage, humility and time to face one’s deepest sin and shame.
 As long as one nurtures denial, he also harbors a safe port for wrongdoing.
-In John 1:9 and James 5:16 we are told to confess our sins to one another and God will forgive us and remove all unrighteousness.
-Only then can we be healed.
+In John 1:9 and James 5:16 we are told to confess our sins to one another and God is faithful to forgive us and remove from us all unrighteousness.
+Then God promises to heal us.
 Confession and repentance take courage and a willingness to be absolutely honest and real with ourselves, with God, and with another person.

 If you need a confidential, experienced and compassionate resource to walk through your repentance issues, call Tom at House of Seven Pillars for a confidential appointment.